ironiegenie/ironiegenie/README.md

 - 👋 Hi, I’m @ironiegenie
 - 👀 I’m interested in all things music and software
 - 🌱 I’m currently learning Angular, Flutter and electric guitar
-- 💞️ I’m looking to collaborate on a new Flutter project
+- 💞️ I’m looking to collaborate on a new Music project
 - 📫 How to reach me DM me

 <!---